TwoSails/pySpaceX/README.md

 # pySpaceX
-This is an unofficial Python3 [SpaceX API](https://api.spacexdata.com) wrapper
+This is an unofficial Python3 [SpaceX API](https://docs.spacexdata.com) wrapper

-Documentation of the API is at https://docs.spacexdata.com

 ## Installation
 Currently unavailable on PyPi

-To install you have to clone the repository by using:
+To install you can simply install the package by using:

-`gh repo clone TwoSails/pySpaceX` or `https://github.com/TwoSails/pySpaceX.git`
+`python3 -m pip install pySpaceX`

 The code can also be directly downloaded from the latest release: